-We are one of the few bean to bar chocolate makers that produces in the origin country.
-This enables us to:
+We are one of the few bean to bar chocolate makers that makes chocolate in the origin country.
+This comes with a whole host of challenges, but its worth it because by doing the value add transformation in Nicaragua, we get to:

 - Source ingredients in a hyper local and seasonal way